SAILOR: Perceptual Anchoring For Robotic Cognitive Architectures: SAILOR Proposal

-In the anchoring process, anchors $\alpha_i$ can be created both top-down and bottom-up.
-Bottom-up approaches are based on events from the perceptual system (e.g. new percepts $\pi_i$ from object recognition) whose data can be linked to existing anchors.
-On the other hand, top-down takes place when symbolic data needs to be linked to a percept.
+In the symbolic anchoring process, anchors $\alpha_i$ can be created both top-down and bottom-up.
+Bottom-up approaches are based on events from the perceptual system (e.g. new percepts obtained $\pi_i$ from object recognition) whose data can be linked to existing anchors.
+Nevertheless, top-down takes place when symbolic data needs to be related to a percept.

-The maintenance of anchors takes place at each cycle of the perceptual system when new percepts are created.
-The new percepts are compared with the existing anchors.
-Those percepts that match an anchor are used to update the anchor and the symbolic data.
-To check if a percept matches an anchor, a matching function $M$~\ref{matching_function} is used.
+The maintenance of anchors takes place at each cycle of SAILOR when new percepts are created.
+The new percepts are compared with the existing anchors and two different situations can occur.
+Those percepts that match an anchor are used to update the anchor and the symbolic data with the new information.
+On the contrary, if there is no match, new anchors are created.
+To check if a percept matches an anchor, a matching function $M$ (Eq. ~\ref{matching_function}) is used.
 This function takes as input a percept $\pi_i$ and an anchor $\alpha_i$ and returns the degree of matching.